Read thirty sources. Publish one piece. Stop doing it by hand.

 Generated drafts arrive in your content table as news-post type, with source URL and source name populated.
 Edit, sharpen, add your angle.
 Same editor as if you wrote it from scratch.

-CanvasPublish — your CMS and social in one click
+CanvasPublish to your CMS and social in one click

-Push the edited piece to your CMS, Facebook, Instagram in one click.
+Push the edited piece to your CMS, Facebook, Instagram, and LinkedIn in one click, or schedule it to go out unattended.
 Per-channel state tracked.
 Sync log if anything fails.

 PublishMulti-brand if you run multiple verticals

-A creator with a vet newsletter AND a fintech blog can run both as separate brands.
-Different sources, different SEO defaults, different brand colors for Canvas — same UI, one switcher.
+A creator running a cooking newsletter AND a tech blog can run both as separate brands.
+Different sources, different SEO defaults, different brand colors on the graphics generator, same UI, one switcher.

-The four-step news pipeline (Scout → Extract → Evaluate → Generate) runs end-to-end today.
-The Generate step\'s default prompt is wired for one specific niche; making it locale-and-topic-generic is the immediate polish step.
-You can use it for your niche by editing the AI prompts in your prompt library — works today, just needs your edits until the generic version ships.
+The news pipeline (Scout → Extract → Evaluate → Generate) runs end to end today.
+The Generate step's default prompt is wired for one specific niche; making it locale-and-topic-generic is the next step.
+You point it at your own niche by editing the AI prompts in your prompt library, which works today.

-If your niche is well-served by RSS feeds and you\'re comfortable tuning AI prompts: m18t is useful today.
-If you want zero-config "drop in any niche and it just works," wait for the genericization step — see roadmap.
+If your niche is well-served by RSS feeds and you're comfortable tuning AI prompts, m18t is useful today.
+If you want zero-config "drop in any niche and it just works," the generic version is in progress.
+See the roadmap.